 The SENDCo provides a handover document for each year group.
-These are prepared in the summer term at the start of the new academic year.
-This document includes a summary of the childs needs.
+These are prepared in the summer term and available either at the end of that term, or at the start of the new academic year.
+This document includes a photograph and information on learning styles and assessment levels.
+It reflects the year group registers.
+SMT and specialist teachers are able to access all the handover documents electronically.
 In addition, individual transition meetings are held to outline the needs of high concern children.
-The Learning Support files are stored securely on the school management system and are available to class teachers in order for them to read more indepth information on specific children.
-A parent meeting will also be held in September, to review how the transition process is going.
+The LS files are stored securely and available to class teachers in order for them to read more in-depth information on specific children.